April Family Holidays & Celebrations – Week One

 April 23rd – Composer Sergei Prokofiev’s Birthday

-- At Home Family Fun: Enjoy a version of Prokofiev’s Peter and Wolf.
+- Family activity: Enjoy a version of Prokofiev’s Peter and Wolf.
 There are several good video versions as well as audio versions.
 Maestro Classics offers a CD/Download version that includes the music, narration and educational extras.

 April 25th: World Penguin Day

-- At Home Family Fun: Movie night: Watch March of the Penguins or Happy Feet.
+- Family activity: Movie night: Watch March of the Penguins or Happy Feet.

-- Outing Ideas: Visit the Penguins at Como Zoo
+- Outing idea: Visit the Penguins at Como Zoo

 April 26th: National Pretzel Day

-- Family Fun: Play a family game of Twister.
+- Family activity: Play a family game of Twister.

-- Family Fun: Brightly offers 6 storytelling games you could play around the table during dinner.
+- Family activity: Brightly offers 6 storytelling games you could play around the table during dinner.